Maxsweet1/Grepository/README.md

-SnackClubNFT SnackClubNFT is a blockchain-based contract that utilizes the Ethereum network to offer tiered membership NFTs, leveraging the ERC1155 standard for multi-token management.
+ SnackClubNFT is a blockchain-based contract that utilizes the Ethereum network to offer tiered membership NFTs, leveraging the ERC1155 standard for multi-token management.
 This contract allows members to mint NFTs corresponding to different membership tiers, each with its own price and benefits.

 Key Features Multi-Tier Membership: Offers three distinct tiers of membership - Adamantium, Vibranium, and Dragonite, each with a specific ether value.